Boyle to St Arnaud: 110 km, 5 days

 Bay of Many Coves Campsite to Camp Bay: 2 hrs 45

 - Punga Cove Resort – 03 579 8561.
-This place is moderately upmarket but has a ‘Basecamp’ unit with 7 single rooms with shared kitchen and bathroom for $58 ea and a double for $116.
-The website says the Lodge is gay friendly, not something you usually see advertised in NZ.
+This place is moderately upmarket but has a ‘Basecamp’ unit with 7 rooms with shared kitchen and bathroom for $95 single, or double or twin for $160.
+Prices go up late Dec to mid Jan.

 Camp Bay to Furneaux Lodge, Endeavour Inlet: 3 hr 15